theonetruenerd/VenusLibraryDocumentation/docs/source/Aliquot_with_EasySteps.rst

 The Aliquot with Easy Steps library adds one function aimed at making aliquoting with Easy- or Single steps easier.
 This library is outdated, the Aliquot_for_EasySteps_v2 library should be used instead.
 The function it adds is:

-- :py:func:`CalcAliquote`
+- :ven:func:`CalcAliquote`

-.. py:function:: CalcAliquote(sequence DispenseSequence, variable VolumePerWell, variable VolumePreAliquote, variable VolumePostAliquote, variable MaxVolumeTip, variable VolumeToAspirate, variable NumberOfDispense, variable FullTrace, variable NumberOfChannels)
+.. ven:function:: CalcAliquote(sequence DispenseSequence, variable VolumePerWell, variable VolumePreAliquote, variable VolumePostAliquote, variable MaxVolumeTip, variable VolumeToAspirate, variable NumberOfDispense, variable FullTrace, variable NumberOfChannels)

   This function calculates the important variables for performing aliquoting with Easy- or Single steps.